INPUTrrr0/CSC2542Project/README.md

 Specify task configurations in `main_xxx.py`, first line of `configure()`
 - Level 1 - Get wood: randomly generate few woods in the environment, just need to get one of them

-- Level 2 - Build plank: get a wood, and use the wood in the workbench to get the plank; Build bridge: get a wood and a iron, and use the workbench
+- Level 2 - Build plank: get a wood, and use the wood in the workbench to get the plank; Build bridge: get a wood and a iron, and use the workbench; Build bed: get a wood and a grass, use workbench_0 to convert the wood into a plank, then use workbench_1 to convert the plank and grass into a bed

+Craft your own task:
+- add an config in `./experiments/`

+- add an recipe in `./resources/` (refer to `recipes_all.yaml`)

+- Specify task configurations in `main_xxx.py`

 ## Reference
 Environment: